electrovir/git-vir/README.md

 1. Start with the base-most branch (the branch closest to your main dev branch) that needs to be updated.
 2. Make the necessary changes to that branch (rebase, commit amend, etc.).
 3. Run `git-vir push`.
-    - if you use a remote name besides `origin`, you can provide that as well with `git-vir <remote-name-here> push`
+    - If you use a remote name besides `origin`, you can provide that as well with `git-vir <remote-name-here> push`.
+    - If you encounter merge conflicts, resolve  them as you would for a normal `git rebase` command.
+Then, run `git-vir push` to resume updating the chain.
 4. Don't do anything else in the repo's directory until the command is finished.
     - The git-vir command will checkout and push all dependent branches, recursively.
     - If you do anything with the repo while this is happening, it'll likely break this process, including pushing changes to incorrect branches.